IBM/aspera-cli/docs/README.erb.md

 ```

 You may also install `ghostscript` which adds fonts to ImageMagick.
-Available fonts, used to generate png for text, can be listed with `magick identify -list font`.
+Available fonts, used to generate PNG for text, can be listed with `magick identify -list font`.
 Prefer ImageMagick version >=7.

 More info on ImageMagick at <https://imagemagick.org/>

 #### Video: FFmpeg

-The easiest method is to download and install the latest released version of ffmpeg with static libraries from [https://johnvansickle.com/ffmpeg/](https://johnvansickle.com/ffmpeg/)
+The easiest method is to download and install the latest released version of `ffmpeg` with static libraries from [https://johnvansickle.com/ffmpeg/](https://johnvansickle.com/ffmpeg/)

 ```bash
 curl -s https://johnvansickle.com/ffmpeg/releases/ffmpeg-release-amd64-static.tar.xz|(mkdir -p /opt && cd /opt && rm -f ffmpeg /usr/bin/{ffmpeg,ffprobe} && rm -fr ffmpeg-*-amd64-static && tar xJvf - && ln -s ffmpeg-* ffmpeg && ln -s /opt/ffmpeg/{ffmpeg,ffprobe} /usr/bin)
 ```

-#### Office: `unoconv` and Libreoffice
+#### Office: `unoconv` and LibreOffice

 If you don't want to have preview for office documents or if it is too complex you can skip office document preview generation by using option: `--skip-types=office`

-The generation of preview in based on the use of Libreoffice's `unoconv`.
+The generation of preview in based on the use of LibreOffice's `unoconv`.

 - RHEL 8/Rocky Linux 8+